-Working to build a bigger and more connected biotech hub in the LA region.
+Working to build a bigger and more connected biotech hub in the greater LA region.

 Gross Receipts Tax